The Guild and Music Education in Decatur, Illinois

-The Decatur Youth Symphony Orchestra Jr. and Sr. are sponsored by the Symphony Orchestra Guild of Decatur, Millikin University, and the Decatur Public Schools District #61.
+The Decatur Youth Symphony Orchestra is sponsored by the Symphony Orchestra Guild of Decatur and Millikin University.
 The DYSO is an organization that offers a full orchestral experience to talented area students in grades 6-12.
 The Decatur Youth Symphony Orchestra’s (DYSO) reputation has been one of excellence throughout its 21 years of existence.
-Concerts occur each semester, and afford students an advance performance opportunity.
+Concerts occur each semester and afford students an advanced performance opportunity.
 Instruction in chamber ensembles is also part of the DYSO experience.
 Auditions are held annually in September.
-Rehearsals take place on Monday evenings at Kirkland Fine Arts Center (5:15pm to 6:45pm for Sr. DYSO and 5:15pm-6:15pm for DYSO Jr. Tuition is $50 per semester (scholarships available).
-Contact person: Dr. Neal Smith, 424-6300.
+Rehearsals take place on Monday evenings at Kirkland Fine Arts Center from 5:15pm to 6:45pm.
+Tuition is $50 per semester (scholarships available).
+Contact person: Dr. Neal Smith, 217-424-6300.

 Do You Have An Instrument to Donate to the Instrument Library?

 Research has proven that children who study music via an instrument are likely to enhance their academic successes in school.
 Instruments donations to the library are always welcomed.

 Qualified children can check out a “loaner” instrument from the DPSF to participate in school band and orchestra.

 The instrument library was created by instrument donations from community individuals as well as grants from the Symphony Orchestra Guild of Decatur and the Decatur Public Schools Foundation.
 Over 180 musical instruments are currently “on loan” to music students in Decatur, Illinois for the past 5 years.
 There was a waiting list of students who want to study music and were turned away because of lack of instruments.